top1server/AI_Dictionary/README.md

  + A graphical interface version of the English-Vietnamese dictionary application
  + Mainly written in Java code and JavaFX (GUI) framework
 ## ***II.
 Author***
- *** This project is a large assignment to get points for the Object - Oriented Programming (OOP) subject in UNIVERSITY OF ENGINEERING AND TECHNOLOGY - VIETNAM NATIONAL UNIVERSITY***
+ ***This project is a large assignment to get points for the Object - Oriented Programming (OOP) subject***
+ - UNIVERSITY OF ENGINEERING AND TECHNOLOGY - VIETNAM NATIONAL UNIVERSITY